Derfflinger-class battlecruiser: Armament

 The ships were designed to carry a secondary armament of fourteen 15 cm SK L/45 guns, mounted in casemates along the superstructure.
 Because Derfflinger had to be fitted with anti-roll tanks, two of the casemated guns had to be removed, to allow enough room in the hull.
 Lützow and Hindenburg were equipped with the designed number of guns.
 Each gun was supplied with 160 rounds, and had a maximum range of 13500 m, though this was later extended to 16800 m.
-The guns had a sustained rate of fire of five to seven rounds per minute.
-The shells were 45.3 kg (99.8 lb), and were loaded with a 13.7 kg (31.2 lb) RPC/12 propellant charge in a brass cartridge.
+The guns had a sustained rate of fire of six to eight rounds per minute.
+The shells were 45.3 kg (99.8 lb).
 The guns fired at a muzzle velocity of 835 meters per second (2,740 ft/s).
-The guns were expected to fire around 1,400 shells before they needed to be replaced.